jagerman/loki-docs/docs/ServiceNodes/SNFullGuide.md

 >If you are running your Service Node on testnet go to [https://lokitestnet.com/](https://lokitestnet.com/) instead.

-We will want to know the current block height, type `status` into the daemon and it will output this information.
+To check this information directly with the service node itself, first get the current block height by running `~/loki-linux-x64-v2.0.3/lokid status` into the terminal: it will output this information.
 Once we have the block height we can then check the current Service Nodes on the network at our specified block height.

-Run the command `print_quorum_state <block height>` replacing `<block height>` with the number minus 1 that was outputted when running `status` command.
+Run the command `~/loki-linux-x64-v2.0.3/lokid print_quorum_state <block height>` replacing `<block height>` with the number minus 1 that was outputted when running `status` command.

 If your `<Service Node Pubkey>` is sitting in the list you know you are now staking.